cuwip-nyc/cuwip-nyc.github.io/travel.md

 fee is to offset the overall cost of the conference.
 You will be notified of by email in early November.
 In cases of need, a fee waiver is available at the CUWiP Application Site.
 Food and Accomodation are provided by the host sites.
-Please ask your department for funding regarding your transport.
-If such funding is not available then travel transport is available from the site.
+We expect students to receive funding for transport from their respective departments.
+If you are unsure who to ask in your deparment, then be sure to reach out to an academic advisor, faculty member you know, or other contacts for guidance on the process.
+Limited travel funds are available for students who are unable to receive travel funds from their department.

 # Getting here